sleepjie/Valanar/Valanar Superdocument.md

 One day, the Elder Gods may return, and in their infinite wisdom, see it fit to continue their experiment.
 A plant will grow, a baby will be born, a lone star will appear in the night sky.

 Or, perhaps not.
 Who could possibly know?

+---
 # Geography
+Valanar is home to six continents and dozens of small island nations.
+In the far east, the hellish dunes of the Sah'Raza
 ## Dol-Calandria
 The largest and most temperate continent in Valanar, home to the ‘Black Empire’ of Draymond and previously the seat of the old Doyverd Kingdom, which the vast majority of human civilisations can trace their roots back to.
 ### Draymond
 ##### Population and Demographics
 Draymond is the largest and most diverse cultural centre on Dol’Calandria, often referred to as the "melting pot" of Valanar.
 The population is primarily Human, with a significant number of Elves who migrated during various historical periods, particularly after the Serende'hel Reformation.
 The union of these two races gave rise to a notable population of Half-Elves, many of whom occupy significant roles in the empire’s political, academic, and military spheres.
 Other races, such as the Dwarrow and the Glimmerhin, are also present, though fewer in number.
 These higher races are not only accepted but often welcomed for their unique contributions to the empire’s complex society.
 ##### History and Founding
 Founded by Human settlers before recorded time, Draymond’s origins as a kingdom go as far back as the first men; although records are limited, evidence within the Illuminator Archives suggests a primitive nation known as Doyverd was the first civilisation to call the continent home, spreading out from what is now the country of Draymond into the rest of the continent, essentially forming the first Empire of Man.
 Doyverd's rise to power began with its formidable warriors and advanced agriculture, allowing the fledgling kingdom to spread across what is now Draymond and into surrounding territories.
 These early settlers worshipped a pantheon of Titans and Old Gods, whose influence still lingers in Draymondian culture, though much of it has been overtaken by the more modern worship of the High Pantheon.